-Family and friends of Terry Parker High School NJROTC, we graciously THANK YOU for your wonderful support and encouragement last year.
-With you, our program documented the following achievements in 2015-2016:
+Family and friends of Terry Parker High School NJROTC, we graciously THANK YOU for your wonderful support and encouragement this past year.
+With your help, our program made the following achievements in 2017-2018:

-- Documentation of 5,322.5 community service and school support hours with Special Olympics, J. P. Hall, ALS, Huntington's Disease, Terry Parker HS, Arlington MS, Fort Caroline MS, and other organizations.
+- We documented 2,112 community service and school support hours volunteering with the American Legion Post 283, J. P. Hall, Huntington's Disease, Terry Parker HS, Arlington MS, and other organizations.

-We thank you for supporting us at competitions, on field trips, while doing community service, and by attending CPO meetings.
-You're the greatest group of parents that a cadet's NJROTC unit could ever have and understand that your support required each of you to make personal sacrifices for us.
-Thank you, thank you, thank you.
-Please continue to spread the word about our Distinguished Unit and extend an invitation to them.
-The Cadet Parent Organization meets on the first Monday of each month unless otherwise stated and wants you to help make the difference between TPHS NJROTC being an average unit and a superior unit.
+Once again, we thank you for supporting us at competitions, on field trips, while performing community service, and by attending Cadet Parent Organization (CPO) meetings.
+You are the greatest group of parents that a NJROTC unit could ever have and we understand that your support required each of you to make personal sacrifices for us.
+For that, thank you so, SO much.
+Please continue to spread the word about our amazing NJROTC program to others.
+Also we encourage you to invite parents, grandparents, or guardians to our monthly CPO meetings and other events.
+The CPO typically meets on the first Monday of each month unless otherwise stated.
+We need YOUR help to make the difference between TPHS NJROTC being an average unit or a superior unit!

 The mission at Terry Parker High School Naval Junior Reserve Officer Training Corps is to empower cadets and encourage them to continue education, establish and achieve both personal and team goals, and to teach them how to become great American citizens.
 Cadets are currently taught in four different classes and are coached on nine different teams participating in Academic, Drill, Orienteering, and Shoulder to Shoulder (Marksmanship) competitions.
 This year we will continue to maintain Battalion strength, with over 150 cadets from the local area, ranging from 14 to 19 years of age.